Havasupai–Hualapai language: Orthography

 Havasupai and Hualapai have developed separate orthographies in order to distinguish the two tribes socially and culturally.
 Hualapai's orthography was developed in the 1970s partly as an effort to preserve the language for pedagogical and historical purposes.
 Both of the orthographies are adapted from the Latin Script.

+d represents both /t/ and /ɾ/, and v represents both /v/ and /β/. ae is the only digraph that is included in the alphabet, although there are others.
+The following graphs are not part of the alphabet:

 Havasupai dialect

 This dialect is spoken by approximately 639 people on the Havasupai Indian Reservation at the bottom of the Grand Canyon.
 According to a 2015 New York Times article, it was considered the only Native American language in the United States spoken by 100% of its tribal members.
 Also as of 2005, Havasupai remained the first language of residents of Supai Village, the tribal government seat.

 The Lord's Prayer, John 3:16, and hymns were printed in Havasupai in 1934.

 As of 2004, "a Wycliffe Bible Translators project ... under way to translate the Old and the New Testaments into the Havasupai language" was progressing slowly.
+The project was started around 1978.